Orewa Speech

-The Orewa Speech was a speech delivered by the leader of the New Zealand National Party, Don Brash, to the Orewa Rotary Club on 27 January 2004.
+The Orewa Speech was a speech delivered by the leader of the New Zealand National Party, Don Brash, to the Rotary Club of Orewa on 27 January 2004.
 It addressed civil rights and race relations in New Zealand, particularly the status of Māori people.
-Brash approached the subject by advocating 'one rule for all' and ending equitable measures and affirmative action for Māori, which he described as "special privileges".
+Brash approached the subject by advocating "one rule for all" and ending equitable measures and affirmative action for Māori, which he described as "special privileges".

 Content

 Brash covered many aspects of the status of Māori in New Zealand society in his speech.
 He criticized policies he believed to be separatist, such as required levels of iwi representation on district health boards and the allocation of Māori electorate seats in Parliament – something he labelled an "anachronism".
 The speech made particular reference to the Labour Party's stance on the Foreshore and Seabed Act, which Brash disagreed with.
 He also questioned the use of Māori spiritual traditions in official events and the open-ended nature of the Treaty of Waitangi settlement process.